kaylapatt71/KPatterson_WebProj/README.md

 This website is for a fictional bakery business.
 It was inspired by my late grandmother Ann who always had a passion for cooking and baking.
 She had also been a massive inspiration for me and was my biggest motivation to better myself by studying.

-To save time and not get too caried away, I utilised Open.AI ChatGPT by getting it to write the content for the website.
+To save time and not get too carried away, I utilised Open.AI ChatGPT by getting it to write the content for the website.

 **Features**

-- [x] Womens refuge shielded site button (top left).
+- [x] women's refuge shielded site button (top left).

 - [x] Responsive navigation bar.